jcacela0298/Python-Programs/Python Rest API World Clock Project/ReadMe.txt

 response = requests.get(endpoint_url, params=params)

-Once the response is in the response variable, we performing error handling logic in a try/except block by first checking if the status is a success (200) or a failure, we parse the json response via response.json, and we return the result back to the user.
+Once the response is in the response variable, we perform error handling logic in a try/except block by first checking if the status is a success (200) or a failure, we parse the JSON response via response.json, and we return the result back to the user.

-Lastly, at the bottom, we have an if statement assessing whether or not the Client.py file is ran by itself or if it is invoked by another program.
+Lastly, at the bottom, we have an if statement assessing whether or not the Client.py file is run by itself or if it is invoked by another program.
 If it is ran by itself, its contents include a user-friendly interaction that first assesses whether or not they entered a parameter along with the file, and whether or not that parameter is three characters.
 Remember, the correct syntax for running the file to find EST time is this:

 python Client.py est